Density-induced processes in quantum gas mixtures in optical lattices: Off-site interactions

 An intuitive physical understanding of the bond-charge tunneling induced by Bose-Bose as well as by Bose-Fermi interaction can be obtained by the analogy to an effective tunneling potential \cite{Luhmann2012}.
 Assuming contact interactions in the single-band description and using the integral expressions \eqref{eq:Uijkl_BB}, we can rewrite the expression \eqref{eq:Xsb} as

 where we introduced the reduced densities

 The $-1$ in the bosonic density corresponds to the exclusion of self-interactions and is directly obtained from the commutation relations.
-Inside the integral, we can use the locality of the Wannier functions to replace these operators by the density functions $\hat \rho_{ij}^\BB \rightarrow \rho_\B\ofr - |w_j^\B\ofr|^2$ and $\hat \rho_{ij}^\BF \rightarrow \rho_\F\ofr$.
+Inside the integral, we can replace these operators by the density functions $\hat \rho_{ij}^\BB \rightarrow \rho_\B\ofr - |w_j^\B\ofr|^2$ and $\hat \rho_{ij}^\BF \rightarrow \rho_\F\ofr$.
+In contrast to the operators $\hat\rho_{ij}$, the functions $\rho\ofr$ contain the density of particles on distant sites ($k\neq i, j$).
+However, this does not contribute to the integral \eqref{eq:bond-charge_operator} due to the small overlap with the Wannier functions $w_i\ofr$ and $w_j\ofr$.
 The bond-charge tunneling operator \eqref{eq:bond-charge_operator} can now easily be unified with the conventional tunneling to find the expression

 which corresponds to the conventional tunneling in an effective potential $V_\eff\ofr = V\ofr + g_\BB(\rho_\B\ofr - |w_j^\B\ofr|^2) + g_\BF \rho_\F\ofr$.

 In \fig{fig:offsite-processes}\textbf{k} and \textbf{l} the tunneling in effective potentials is sketched.
 Repulsive interactions, as between the bosons, effectively reduce the lattice depth, while attractive interactions have the opposite effect.
 Depending on the relative scattering lengths, the total tunneling can be strongly enhanced or reduced.
 This is consistent with the results for the fermionic tunneling obtained in \cite{Heinze2011}.
 The modification of the total tunneling in the lowest band already leads to a considerable deformation of the well-known phase diagram of the superfluid to Mott-insulator transition for bosons as discussed later in detail.